algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 the transaction note ready for inclusion in a transaction

- Case on the value of `data` this either either be:
+ Case on the value of `data` this either be:
   * `null` | `undefined`: `undefined`
   * `string`: The string value
   * Uint8Array: passthrough